mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### External Commits

 External Commits are a mechanism for new members (external parties that want to become members of the group) to add themselves to a group, without requiring that an existing member has to come online to issue a Commit that references an Add Proposal.

 Whether existing members of the group will accept or reject an External Commit follows the same rules that are applied to other handshake messages.

-New members can create and issue an External Commit if they have access to the following information:
+New members can create and issue an External Commit if they have access to the following information for the group's current epoch:

- - group ID
+* group ID
- - current epoch ID
+* epoch ID
- - ciphersuite
+* ciphersuite
- - public tree hash
+* public tree hash
- - confirmed transcript hash
+* confirmed transcript hash
- - group extensions
+* group extensions
- - Public group key
+* Public group key

-This information is aggregated in `ExternalCommitInfo` as follows:
+This information is aggregated in `GroupKeyPackage` as follows:

 ```
 struct {
-    CipherSuite cipher_suite;
     CipherSuite cipher_suite;
     opaque group_id<0..255>;
     uint64 epoch;